vaunray09/WHSTechNotes/journal.md

 # March 17, 2025

 Over the break I used technology a lot.I used my phone on apps like tiktok and instagram and learned many random facts and things like that.I used my laptop to watch netflix and hulu to watch shows.

+# March 31, 2025

+Ive been feeling good pretty confident been getting more friends overall just been living life as best as I can a goal im trying to accomplish is buying a car before summer im looking to get a chrysler 300 but who knows it all may change.